Because of Your Belief

 I Am ( _ _ _ _ _ _ _ )

 With regard to the rather strange title of this article, I’m going to pose an odd question: “Do you dare?”
 That’s it, at least in part.
 Now here’s the question in full: “Do you dare fill in the blanks with the desire–most dear and important–that you hold in your heart?”
-At one time, I (as is the case with many others) was too afraid to claim what I most desired.
-As a result, it could not manifest.
+At one time, I was too afraid to claim what I most desired.
+As a result, it couldn’t manifest.
 That was then.
-This is Now.
+This is now.

-One of the teachers that can help us learn how to manifest our deepest desires was a man named Neville Goddard.
+Neville Goddard is one of the teachers that can help us learn how to manifest our deepest desires.
 Born in the Barbados, Goddard later moved to the United States.
-There, he met a mystic named Abdulah, who taught him many of the mysteries of the Kabbalah.
-In following years, Neville wrote several books and held lectures about spirituality and the law of attraction.
+There, he met an Ethiopian rabbai named Abdullah, who taught him many of the mysteries of the Kabbalah.
+In following years, Neville wrote several books and held lectures about spirituality and the law of assumption.
 The following quote is borrowed from one of his books entitled Feeling is The Secret:

 The dominant of two feelings is the one expressed.
 I am healthy is a stronger feeling than I will be healthy.
 To feel I will be is to confess I am not; I am is stronger than I am not.